dajat/domain-control/README.md

 <img src="https://imgur.com/SINJZGy.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Filter in Wireshark for RDP traffic only by using "tcp.port == 3389".
 Inside of Wireshark, we can see that the traffic is continuously spamming due to the RDP protocol showing live data from one computer to another.
-RDP traffic is always being transmitted
+RDP traffic is always transmitted.
 </p>
 <br />